bigkahuna443/SkinModHelper/docs/guide/README.md

 Standard example of ConfigFile
 -----------------------------------
 The following content can be copied directly into your ConfigFile for test:
-(Regarding the files required for the following configurations, SkinModHelper's own files already contain them, you can refer to those files)
 ```
 - Options: "SkinTest_TestA"
   OtherSprite_ExPath: "SkinTest/TestA"